valerieniloinsigh31/footnote-app/README.md

 ### Github Deployment

-The website was delpoyed using GitHub.
+The website was deployed using GitHub.
 To do this I did the following;

-1. When on the websites GitHub repository, I clicked on the settings tab
+1. When on the websites GitHub repository, I clicked on the 'settings' tab.
-2. Then on the settings page, on the left hand side of the page, I clicked on the pages tab
+2. Then on the settings page, on the left hand side of the page, I clicked on the 'pages' tab.
-3. Under the Source section, click on the drop down menu titled Branch and select main
+3. Under the Source section,  I selected 'main' as the branch.
-4. The page is now published with a link available to use.

-()
+4. This procured a published link.

 ### Creating a Fork or Copying